jeffreypersons/CS153-Compilers/HW06/README.md

     ./simpl.sh <source_file>

+Without script, assuming classpath is set correctly:

+    java SimpLMain <source_file>

 #### For example

     ./build.sh
     ./simpl.sh tests/basic_compile.simpl
     ./test.sh

+#### Internals

+    Currently only a single file can be compiled/run at a time Given filepath must end with a single .simpl extension

+    Following steps occur:
+    (1) Produce jasmin file from simpl file
+    (2) Produce class file from jasmin file
+    (3) Run class file using JVM

 #### Troubleshooting
 - Ensure your working from the HW06 directory (this will change in future versions)